tk-notes/lucas-meier-blog/content/posts/2022/04/canettis-paradoxical-encryption-scheme/index.md

 This stems from a more fundamental issue with modelling the security of hash functions.
-Because a hash function doesn't have any dependency on secret inputs, it's possible for an adversary trying to break that hash function to have a lot of knowledge already "baked in".
+Because a hash function doesn't have any dependency on secret inputs, it's possible for an adversary to have a lot of knowledge about that hash function already "baked in".

-For example, SHA256 necessarily has collisions, two inputs with the same hash, because the output space is smaller than the input space; more pigeons than holes.
+For example, SHA256 necessarily has collisions -- two inputs with the same hash -- because the output space is smaller than the input space; more pigeons than holes.
 But, no one knows a collision, nor does anyone know procedure for efficiently finding one.
 Nonetheless,